-Over the holidays, WPIX-TV, channel 11 in New York, will continue a decades-long tradition – the airing of Laurel and Hardy’s March of the Wooden Soldiers.
+Over the holidays, WPIX, channel 11 in New York, will continue a decades-long tradition – the airing of Laurel and Hardy’s March of the Wooden Soldiers.

 WPIX’s first Thanksgiving airing of the L&H classic was on November 28, 1963, six days after the assassination of President John F. Kennedy.
-If you live in the New York tri-state region, you can catch it this Thanksgiving, November 22, at 9 am and 3 pm ET.
+If you live in the New York tri-state region, you can catch it this Thanksgiving, November 28, at 9 am and 3 pm ET.
 (The film will air again on Christmas Day at 1 pm.)

 If you don’t live in the New York area and March of the Wooden Soldiers is not airing in your local market, you have numerous paid streaming options.